 Are you fast enough for a coach?
 Actually, if you are already fast and do not wish to be faster, you might not need a coach.
 The slower you are, or to look at it another way, the more you need to get faster, the more you really should consider having a coach.

 It’s a lot of money; is it worth it?
 Triathlon training and racing, in particular, are very time-consuming.
 And, to succeed, you also need to spend 1/3 of your life sleeping.
 If you have a busy job, a spouse and children, you are already pressed for time before you start trying to find time to train.
 Every hour you have to spend figuring out how to train is an hour you have lost from something else important in your life.
 How much is your time worth?
 Consider this: a typical triathlon training week contains a day off and three swimming, three biking, three running, and two strength training sessions to fit into the other six days of the week.
-Have you tried to put eight pounds in a six pound bag recently?
+This time commitment can be quite hard to fit into anyone’s schedule.
 For the relatively small amount I charge to coach athletes, it is almost guaranteed that the time you free up for other important things in your life will be worth the cost of receiving my coaching services.
-You just have to determine how to re-prioritize other things in your budget to make it all fit.

 Triathlon Coaching Services